TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/Source/VolumeMacroPad280-Readme.txt

 ----------------------------------------------------------------------------------------------------------------

 New changes:
 1. Add custom labels up to five characters for keys M1-M24, S1-S24, T1-T24.
-See manual.h for instructions
+Keys M, S, T 1-24 in Layouts 1, 3, and 4,
+can have descriptive and easily changeable, 5-character-maximum labels.
+All the custom label definition files are saved on the SDCard through the content in files LabelM, LabelS, LabelT which contains the /folder/filename of the file that has the custom key labels.
+By default these are files label1, label2, label3.
+Refer to the manual section (K) for more details.
 2. Fixed Config80 arrangement when using strcpy()

 manual.h